New York City Family and Kids Winter Bucket List

 13. Hop aboard the Staten Island Ferry (for free!) and catch a showing of the annual Christmas Show at the historic St. George Theater.

-14. Visit The Oculus, the central epicenter of the World Trade Center and a modern architecture of beauty that will have you oohing and aahh-ing
+14. Visit The Oculus, the central epicenter of the World Trade Center, and a modern architectural of beauty that will have you oohing and aahh-ing

 15. Check out the elaborate holiday window displays outside department stores like Macy’s, Saks, and Bloomingdales.

-16. Head to Dyker Heights (between 11th to 13th Avenue or 83rd Avenue to 86th St.) for the gorgeous holiday light displays.
+17. Head to Dyker Heights (between 11th to 13th Avenue or 83rd Avenue to 86th St.) for the famous grand holiday light displays.

-19. Enjoy Central Park-and visit the Central Park Carousel ( located mid-park at 65th street) and Zoo (East Side between 63rd and 66th) both are open during winter when weather permits.
+19. Enjoy Central Park, and visit the Central Park Carousel (located mid-park at 65th Street) and the Zoo (East Side between 63rd and 66th).
+Both are open during winter when the weather permits.

 22. Stay warm on a cold day and visit the iconic Flagship New York Public Library to check out books and the Beaux-Arts architecture building.